zukunft/zukunft.com/README.md

 Decisions
 - use this program for a mind map with all arguments where each has a weight and value and all changes are logged

+Deployment process
+1. do the changes and commits in the feature branch related to the issue e.g. "feature/134-create-a-docker-script-and-a-docu-how-to-use"
+2. review the code and merge it to "develop"
+3. test it and if it is fine, merge it to the staging branch "release"
+4. if the public test is fine, merge it to master and update the production system using the CI/CD Process, which needs to be created

 naming conventions for vars:
 ---------------------------